Webhooks

 • URL – required field where the event data will be published.

-• Description – optional field to describe the purpose of the webhook.
+• Description – an optional field to describe the purpose of the webhook.

 • Active – toggle to enable or disable the webhook.

-Once saved, COMET will automatically send a webhook message to the defined URL every time the selected event occurs.
+Once saved, COMET will automatically send a webhook to the defined URL whenever the selected event occurs.

 Example